 Given the recency of these convenient beverage options, you may not know as much about what is in a K-Cup or how long they are good for.
 Perhaps you have a stockpile of coffee K-Cups from when you first purchased a Keurig years ago.

-If you find yourself wondering whether or not K-Cups can go bad, this article includes helpful information about the shelf life of K-Cups and how they can properly be stored.
+If you wonder whether or not K-Cups can go bad, this article includes helpful information about the shelf life of K-Cups and how they can be stored properly.

 Shelf Life Of K-Cups